 Our elusive Founder and Editor has chosen to remain anonymous – for now.

 Patrick Timms is a journalist and freelance translator.
 His political commentary focuses on Britain’s departure from the European Union and the shape of future UK-EU relations.
 He stood as a Conservative candidate for the May 2019 local council elections.

 Chris Bradford is a political commentator, having studied History and Politics at the University of Liverpool.
 His interests include: the rise of populism and nationalism, the UK’s withdrawal from the EU and voting behaviour.

 Paul Maginnis is a Conservative Party activist and author of The Return of Meritocracy: Conservative Ideas for Unlocking Social Mobility.
 He is also a Conservative Councillor for Sawley in Erewash, and his interests include social and economic policy.

 Toby Amiel is a political commentator and postgraduate student at King’s College London.
 His interests include UK constitutional arrangements and voting behaviour.

 Follow him on Twitter @TrainSpotter747

 Ben Fisher is a political opinion writer and IT professional living in Kent, with experience across the public and private sectors.
+He is the founder of Leavers of Kent.
 His interests include how technology and politics will shape the world in future decades.